ckeditor/ckeditor5/packages/ckeditor5-block-quote/docs/features/block-quote.md

 # Block quote

-The {@link module:block-quote/blockquote~BlockQuote} feature implements block quote support to easily include quotations and passages in the rich-text content.
-This provides attractive ways to draw the readers' attention to selected parts of text, help organize the content in a structured, elegant way and manage the flow better.
+The {@link module:block-quote/blockquote~BlockQuote} feature allows you to easily include block quotations or pull quotes in the rich-text content.
+This provides an attractive way to draw the readers' attention to selected parts of text.
+It also helps organize the content in a structured, elegant way and to manage the flow better.

 ## Demo

-Use the editor to see the {@link module:block-quote/blockquote~BlockQuote} plugin in action.
+Use the editor below to see the block quote plugin in action.

 {@snippet features/block-quote}